 Even with excellent care, however, teeth and gums can be susceptible to disease, infection, cavities, cracks, or other forms of damage.
 Restorative dentistry is the aspect of dentistry that helps with the maintenance of a patient’s oral and overall health even when the health of one or more teeth or the surrounding areas is compromised.

-Our practice specializes in offering restorative dentistry to help preserve natural teeth.
-The goal of restorative dentistry is to restore the function and integrity of the tooth structure and health while maintaining a natural appearance.
+Our practice specializes in restorative dentistry to help preserve natural teeth.
+The goal of restorative dentistry is to restore the function and integrity of the tooth, while maintaining a natural appearance.

 Many procedures are used to restore teeth.
-It is important to get an accurate diagnosis and analysis of patients’ oral and overall health to choose the most appropriate and effective procedures for each.
+It is important to get an accurate diagnosis and analysis of a patient’s oral and overall health to choose the most appropriate and effective procedures.
 Our team will discuss the options available and help choose the solution that best fits the individual needs and goals of each patient.